Fix Microsoft Store is blocked error in Windows 11

 • Navigate to the path: HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\WindowsStore

-• On right-hand side, you will find a reigstry entry called “RemoveWindowsStore“.
+• On the right-hand side, you will find a registry entry called RemoveWindowsStore.

 • Right-click on it and select Delete to remove this registry entry.

-• Make sure to restart your device for the change to take effect.
+• Make sure to restart your device before the change takes effect.

 RemoveWindowsStore registry entry for blocking Microsoft Store